 Are you looking for ways to increase your child’s awareness of the natural world?
 Then join us for A Chest Full of Stories with Miss Karen, held monthly at Tyler!
 Exposing children to the wonders of nature has been shown to spark creativity and imagination, so we’d love to help families encourage a lifetime of learning about the world in which we live.

-Join us for a walk to the Garden Schoolhouse and look for signs of winter.
-We will prepare for the new season to come by listening to Winter Survival: Animal Hibernation, Migration, and Adaptation by L.R.
-Hanson.
-Children will learn what different animals do to prepare for the long winter ahead by gathering food, going on a long journey, or staying for the long winter.
-Children will also make their own winter animals to take home.
+Come join us for a walk to Lucille’s Garden Schoolhouse and look for signs of winter.
+We will be listening to Winter’s Survival: Animals Hibernation, Migration and Adaptation by LR Hanson.
+Children will learn how different animals survive winter – either by gathering food, going on a long journey, or staying for the long winter.
+Children will also make their own winter animal to take home.

 MEMBERS: $5 per child with one free supervising adult (sign in first for your member discount!)

 NON-MEMBERS: $12 per child, with one free supervising adult (fee includes admission for the day, so feel free to stay as long as you’d like!)
 Additional accompanying non-member adults and non-participating children must pay admission.

 GUEST PASS HOLDERS: $5 per child with one free supervising adult.
 (For non-member use only.)
 Please give your guest pass to the Visitor Center Associate when checking in for this program.
 The guest pass covers admission only; there is still an additional fee of $5 per child for this program).
 Additional accompanying non-member adults and non-participating children must pay admission.